The further chameleon groups of Richard Thompson and Graham Higman: Automorphisms via dynamics for the Higman groups $G_{n,r}$: Finding our Place in the Rational Group

 \section{Finding our Place in the Rational Group $\Rnr$}

-Corollary \ref{cor:NormAut} shows that $\Anr\cong N_{H(\CCnr)}(\Gnr)$ where $\Homeo(\CCnr)$ is the full group of homeomorphisms $\Homeo(\CCnr)$.
+Corollary \ref{cor:NormAut} shows that $\Anr\cong N_{H(\CCnr)}(\Gnr)$ where $H(\CCnr)$ is the full group of homeomorphisms $\Homeo(\CCnr)$.
 Meanwhile, Theorem \ref{finiteActions} shows that any element $\phi\in N_{H(\CCnr)}(\Gnr)$ is a homeomorphism of $\CCnr$ that admits only finitely many types of local actions.
 Thus, Theorem \ref{GrigThm} then implies that any such homeomorphism $\phi$ is actually an element of $\Rnr$, since it is a homeomorphism that can be represented by a (non-degenerate) finite transducer.
+In this section we complete the proof of Theorem \ref{thm:MainTheorem}.
+That is, given $\phi\in\Homeo(\CCnr)$, then $\phi\in\Anr$ if and only if $\phi$ is representable by a finite bi-synchronizing transducer $A_{q_0}$.

-In this section, we isolate exactly which elements of $\Rnr$ represent the Rubin conjugators of $\Gnr,$ corresponding to its automorphisms.
+We note that the arguments of Section \ref{sec:finitely-many-local-actions} can be strengthened, using the ability of $\Gnr$ to move small basic open sets freely, to show that if $\phi\in\Anr$ is represented by a finite transducer $A_{q_0}$ then in fact $A_{q_0}$ is strongly synchronizing.
+We give a combinatorial argument here, with the purpose of preparing the reader for the fully combinatorial discussions occurring in our analysis of the outer automorphism groups $\Onr$.